MaryamTavakoli/RangerAI-assignment/README.md

 # RangerAI-assignment
-The notebook provides insights about RFX and ITX documents.
+The RFX_Insights notebook provides insights about RFX and ITX documents.\n In this notebook, the documents in **Documents** folder are first processed and QA pairs are synthesized.
+An index containing the document embeddings is then created. \n
+To generate responses to queries related to these documents, simply load the embedding model from Hugging Face, load the index, and run the **Generating Response to Queries** block.
+Enjoy!